 Rutgers School of Dental Medicine (RSDM) provides a full range of oral health services while training the next generation of dentists.
-At our clinics, we offer high-quality care at rates much lower than private practices, but services are not free.
+At our clinics, we offer high-quality care which, when provided by predoctoral students, is much more affordable than private practices.
+But services are not free.
 RSDM accepts Medicaid plans, but we do not accept private insurance.
 For more information about payment, insurance and required five-point proof of identification, go HERE.

 Referrals to specialists should be sent to the emails below.
 Please scan the referral and attach it to your email.
 Include contact information and a staffer will respond.

 First Visit: What To Expect